-Mr. Malliki (interpretation): Thank you, Mr. Speaker and thank you, minister.

-(interpretation ends) Mr. Speaker, I noted that the Embrace Life Council, Nunavut's dedicated suicide prevention organization, has recently begun advertising a range of classes, including yoga, ear acupuncture, and firearms safety.
-These kinds of initiatives can certainly have an impact on promoting health and safe lifestyles.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker.
+I also thank the minister. (interpretation ends) Mr. Speaker, I noted that the Embrace Life Council, Nunavut's dedicated suicide prevention organization, has recently been advertising a range of classes, including yoga, ear acupuncture, and firearm safety.
+These kinds of initiatives can certainly have an impact on promoting healthy and safe lifestyles.
 However, it is not clear how these relate directly to preventing suicide.
 Can the minister describe how these suicide prevention activities are developed and whether there is any requirement to show how these might prevent suicide before they are delivered? (interpretation) Thank you, Mr. Speaker.

 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) When it comes to the proposal-based funding, which is called the Upigivagitsi Fund, we have been undergoing a review of that funding.
-In previous years I believe that the range of eligible activities has been very broad, and so my staff have been looking for how they can target funding better to get more targeted activities happening through those programs.
-In terms of the specific programs that are mentioned, I can't speak to the particulars of those, Mr. Speaker, but you know, in terms of the suicide prevention strategy, the four partners around the table are the Department of Health with the Government of Nunavut, Nunavut Tunngavik, the RCMP, as well as Isaaksimagit Inuusirmi Katujiqatigiit, the Embrace Life Council.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) When it comes to the proposal-based funding which is called the Upigivatsi Fund, we have been undergoing a review of that funding.
+In previous years, I believe that the range of eligible activities has been very broad and so my staff have been looking for how they can target funding better to get more targeted activities happening through those programs.

+In terms of the specific programs that are mentioned, I can't speak to the particulars of those, but in terms of the Suicide Prevention Strategy, the four partners around the table are the Department of Health of the Government of Nunavut, Nunavut Tunngavik, the RCMP, as well as Isaksimagit Inuusirmi Katujiqatigiit, the Embrace Life Council.

-The position of the Department of Health is that suicide is a problem that is so big we cannot look at it simply through a narrow focus on health services and health activities.
+The position of the Department of Health is that suicide is a problem that is so big that we can't look at it simply through a narrow focus on health services and health activities.
 It has to be much broader than that.
-It involves things like safe storage of firearms, education of firearm owners, and that's where our partners at the RCMP come in very handy or they're a big asset to us.
-So there is a lot going on the suicide prevention file, Mr. Speaker, and I do have more information but I do not want to ramble on too long.
+It involves things like safe storage of firearms, education of firearm owners, and that's where our partners at the RCMP come in very handy, or they're a big asset to us.
+There is a lot going on the suicide prevention file and I do have more information, but I don't want to ramble on too long.
 If the member would like me to elaborate, I certainly can. (interpretation) Thank you, Mr. Speaker.